UltraEngine/Documentation/CPP/Scripting.md

 Scripts can be attached to entities or used to control the entire program.
 You can even combine Lua scripts with C++ code.

+Ultra Engine uses Lua 5.4 so you can take advantage of the very latest Lua features.

 | Function | Description |
 |-----|-----|
 | [ExecuteString](ExecuteString.md) | executes script code |